 As detailed in their most recent quarterly report, 3M currently faces thousands of lawsuits from consumers alleging they endured personal injury as a result of defective 3M products.
 Only three products or product lines are named in known litigation at this time, but they may still pose risks to some individuals.
 We’ve compiled an overview of the most important 3M product lawsuits below to help educate consumers about the possible risks associated with these products.

 3M Combat Arms Version 2 (CAEV2) Military Earplugs

 The Product: CAEV2 military earplugs were designed for combat hearing protection.
-Their shape and material properties allowed users to selectively restrict high-level impulsive noises like gunfire without substantially affecting transmission of lower level sounds like speech.
+Their shape and material properties allowed users to selectively restrict high-level impulsive noises like gunfire without substantially affecting the transmission of lower-level sounds like speech.
 They could also be used in Closed/Constant Protection mode to block out all sound, which would be useful in areas with loud vehicles or aircraft.

 The United States Military had a supply contract with 3M and their predecessor Aearo Technologies, Inc. for close to a decade.
 As a result, CAEV2 earplugs were standard issue for hundreds of thousands of soldiers, many of whom used the earplugs in combat.

 The Claims: 3M military earplug lawsuit plaintiffs claim the manufacturer had knowledge of CAEV2 design flaws and failed to disclose them to users and the federal government.
 According to a whistleblower lawsuit, the earplugs could not be fitted properly in the ear canal, which compromised their sound dampening capacity.
 Unfortunately, the poor fit was difficult for even hearing experts to detect, preventing many users from recognizing the faulty earplugs until it was too late.